About Rodent Ulcers

 The biopsy will give information on what the abnormality is, and what the options are for treatment if needed.
 Sometimes we do not need to carry out any further surgery, and so a larger operation will be avoided.
 Some types of skin lesions can be treated without surgery and some need to be totally removed by a further operation.

 However, if a rodent ulcer is left for a few years, it will locally destroy further tissue and it will not go away on its own.
 If they are left untreated, they can result in part of the face being eaten away, and this can rarely be fatal if neglected.
 Rodent ulcers do not spread in the body except in exceptionally rare cases.
 Being treated as early as possible minimises the amount of tissue which needs to be removed in their treatment, and to increase the chance of a complete cure.
-In the elderly however, particulary if there are other medical problems, not intervening is sometimes the best course of action.
+In the elderly however, particularly if there are other medical problems, not intervening is sometimes the best course of action.

 See examples of Rodent Ulcers (Basal Cell Carcinomas)